Feedback - From Slack to Discord - 13 months later

 13 months later, we are still a remote-first company, but now we are 11 engineers working from France, Spain, Thailand, and Poland, and we plan to hire more people in the coming months.

 I remember when we were using Slack and needed to jump on Google Meet to share our screen.
-We had to create a room, send the link, wait for the team to join, and then work - if we had no problem.
+We had to create a room, send the link, wait for the team to join, and work if we had no problem.

 The experience on Discord is near perfect, you create permanent voice channels, and then you are ready to go.
 Discord was made for gamers, and trust me, gamers (I used to be) are super demanding.
 This is where Discord shines.
 Latency is excellent (~20 ms), screen sharing is 1080p, and there is no limit on the number of viewers.